jmorris-uk/fortran-googletest/README.md

 EXPECT_EQ(1.0, c);
 ```

-This asserts that we expect the outcome binomial(1,1) == 1.
+This asserts the expected outcome binomial(1,1) == 1.
 It will report a
 failure otherwise.

 ### test_functions.h